Skip to contents

 #> # ℹ 32 more rows

-We also have corresponding target data included in the hubExamples package.
-The example target data provide observed incident influenza hospitalizations (observation) in a given week (date) and for a given location (location).
-This target data could be used as calibration data for generating forecasts or for evaluating the forecasts post hoc.
-The forecast-specific task ID variables reference_date and horizon are not relevant for the target data.
+The corresponding target time series data provide observed incident influenza hospitalizations (observation) in a given week (date) and for a given location (location).
+This format of target data is generally used as calibration data for generating forecasts or in conjunction with forecasts for visualizations.
+(The other form of target data, oracle output, is suitable for evaluating the forecasts post hoc, which is not in scope for this vignette).
+The forecast-specific task ID variables reference_date and horizon are not relevant for the use cases of target time series data and are thus omitted.

 head(hubExamples::forecast_target_ts, 10)